theHostileNegotiator/KWBandage/PatchNotes.md

 	* Added Upgraded Flame Tank texture
 3. Flame weapon particle effects would still be used when EMPed
 	* Added new state to disable particle effects when EMPed
+4. Formation Preview shows all upgrade objects instead of only the Flame object
+	* Adjusted Formation Preview Model.
+		* Changed model stance to be more like the Avatar
 #### Redeemer
 1. Had an issue when NOD Confessor or BH Black Disciple are the last member of an upgraded squad of NOD Militants, BH Confessor Squad or Militant Squad entering the Redeemer will cause the unit to freeze
 	* Added NOD Confessor and BH Black Disciple to the CanAlwaysEnter and PassengerFilter